This website is for articles on the mountains of south-eastern Australia. It was started on 14 May 2015 and went on line

 Choice of subjects

 Some people have asked what motivates me to research and write about a subject.
 It's often stumbling across strange and surprising information about a place I already know.
 In the case of my histories of mountains, it was finding out that a hotel used to operate on Mt Feathertop which I had thought of as a remote and undeveloped place.
 For Donna Buang it was learning that thousands of people used to ski there and while there is almost nothing there today, it used to be a proper ski resort.
 Those stories seemed unlikely, so I did some poking around and found out that they were true, but no one had ever written anything about them.

-There's a fair bit of ski history on this site, but I started out writing a couple of dozen short histories of mountain huts in Victoria and Tasmania for groups like the Kosciusko Huts Association and I have a fairly strong knowledge of most areas of mountain history and started to look for other subjects to write about.
+There's a fair bit of ski history on this site, but I started out writing a couple of dozen short histories of mountain huts in Victoria and Tasmania for groups like the Kosciusko Huts Association.
+I have a fairly strong knowledge of most areas of mountain history and started to look for other subjects to write about.
 However areas like timber mills and tramlines, mining and mountain cattlemen had been covered extensively by other authors, so I ended up writing longer articles on ski history as it was an area of mountain history that had been largely neglected.
-But once I've finished a few more ski history articles I'm working on, I will resume work on mountain hut histories and hopefully upload a history of hydro electricity in Victoria as well as articles on subjects beyond the mountains.
+But once I've finished a few more ski history articles I'm working on, I will resume work on more detailed mountain hut histories and hopefully upload a history of hydro electricity in Victoria as well as articles on subjects beyond the mountains.

 Thoughts on writing local or specialised histories